 If there is an item that the couple want but it is out of your price range, why not join together with other friends or family members to be able to purchase the gift?
 It means that the couple get something they really want, but you are able to stay within your budget.

-If giving cash doesn’t take your fancy, then gift cards are a great alternative to give to the happy couple.
-Gift cards mean that the money doesn’t get swallowed up in day to day living expenses, and the couple can choose something from a specific store.
+If giving cash doesn't take your fancy, then gift cards are a great alternative to give to the happy couple.
+Gift cards mean that the money doesn't get swallowed up in day to day living expenses, and the couple can choose something from a specific store.
 Gift cards typically have a long shelf life too, so they can wait until they find something that they love.
-You can get gift cards a little cheaper than face value, and a free £5 bonus by using Zeek.

 A first anniversary time capsule

 We have recently celebrated our first wedding anniversary and it was wonderful!
 A great gift would be some version of a time capsule that the couple can open on their first wedding anniversary.
 It could contain anything from some of the hamper and gift ideas listed above (with perishables having a long enough shelf life!) or include a bottle of wine and some mementos from their special day.
+Hover here for more info.

 A photo frame